Home Contact us 1-877-443-0101

 The following are considered stable:

-a) Routine (not prescribed by a physician) adjustment of insulin to control diabetes provided the insulin was not first prescribed during the stability period.
+a) Routine (not prescribed by a physician) adjustment of insulin to control diabetes provided the insulin was not frst prescribed during the stability period. .

 b) Change from a brand name medication to a generic medication provided the medication was not first prescribed during the stability period and there is no increase or decrease in dosage.

-c) A minor ailment, which describes a sickness or injury during the stability period which ended prior to the effective date and which did not require:
+c) A minor ailment, which describes a sickness or injury during the stability period which ended more than 30 days prior to the effective date and which did not require:

 i. treatment for a period longer than 15 consecutive days; or